DataDog/dd-sdk-ios/README.md

 ### Alamofire

-If you use [Alamofire](https://github.com/Alamofire/Alamofire), take a look at [`DatadogAlamofireExtension` library](Sources/DatadogExtensions/Alamofire/) to learn how to auto instrument your requests with Datadog SDK.
+If you use [Alamofire](https://github.com/Alamofire/Alamofire), review the [`DatadogAlamofireExtension` library](Sources/DatadogExtensions/Alamofire/) to learn how to automatically instrument requests with Datadog SDK.

 ## Contributing